DeekshitaV/MicrosoftEngage-DeekshitaVerma/README.md

 1. Learning and adapting a foreign concept.
 Being an Augmented Reality Developer the way of implementation and process is very different from developing websites, so I had to reasearch and go over 4-5 tutorials to find out the flow of work, list down all the necessities and find resources which could help me understand what exactly was I implementing.
 2. Documenting and making notes for every statement I found online related to the code so that I am 100% sure of what each statement is doing because learning experience definitely matters more.
 3. Understanding frontend and backend and how to link them together.
-I did have a basic knowledge of HTML and CSS so building a frontend design was not that much of a task but this was the first time I used firebase and implemented a real-time database to link the chat perfectly.
+I did have a basic knowledge of HTML and CSS so building a frontend design was not that much of a task but this was the first time I used firebase and implemented a real-time database to link the chat perfectly which was quite tiresome but pushed me out of boundaries to explore more.
 4. I wasn't able to link 2 socket connections in 1 server and since my chat app and video call app were based on 2 different sockets and it was difficult to understand how to make it work I had no other option so I switched them to 2 individual projects and linked them via the redirecting page code.
 5. Authentication.
 Having security and authentication in the code is really important and I was trying to link authentication via firebase but it was a little tricky to understand and given the time constraint I prioritised the adapt feature over authentication.